Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals: Introduction

 The structural properties of \tsi\ were first published decades ago \cite{gressier_preparation_1982, gressier_electronic_1984}.
 At high temperature, chiral \tsi\ crystallizes in the tetragonal space group $I422$ with each body-centered unit cell consisting of two parallel TaSe$_4$ chains, where each Ta ion is 8-coordinated by a pair of Se$_4$ rectangles, while each rectangle contains a pair of $Se_2^{2-}$ dimers.
 These equally-spaced chains are separated by a row of four iodine ions as shown in Fig. \ref{fig:TSI_unit_cell}.
 The orientation of Se imparts a chiral handedness.
 Topological semimetals lacking mirror symmetry in this manner are theorized to display many unusual optical, magnetic, and transport properties \cite{jia_weyl_2016, zhong_gyrotropic_2016, sanchez_topological_2019, schroter_chiral_2019} absent in centrosymmetric semimetals, such as helicity dependent currents produced through the circular photogalvanic effect (CPGE)\cite{asnin_circular_1979, belinicher_photogalvanic_1980, de_juan_quantized_2017, rees_helicity-dependent_2020}, a phenomenon leveraged in this paper.

-\tsi\ enters an incommensurate CDW state at the transition temperature $T$\textsubscript{CDW} $\approx 263$~K, commonly detected by an anomaly in electrical resistivity.\cite{maki_charge_1983,wang_charge_1983} In general, the metallic state in one-dimensional systems similar to \tsi\ is unstable, prone to breaking symmetry by formation of spin or charge density wave phases \cite{Gruner_2019}.
-The \tsi\ CDW phase is often described as Peierls-like in nature.
+\tsi\ enters an incommensurate CDW state at the transition temperature $T$\textsubscript{CDW} $\approx 263$~K, commonly detected by an anomaly in electrical resistivity.\cite{maki_charge_1983,wang_charge_1983} Weyl semimetals may be gapped out when Weyl nodes are spontaneously removed through pair annihilation between fermions and holes, creating a less-explored topological configuration known as an axionic insulator in tandem with a CDW \cite{wang_chiral_2013, sekine_axion_2021}.
+Although evidence has been proposed for this behavior in \tsi\ \cite{gooth_axionic_2019}, it is not entirely clear if the CDW phase is a direct result of chiral symmetry breaking in this manner\cite{sinchenko_does_2022}.
+In general, the metallic state in one-dimensional systems similar to \tsi\ is unstable, prone to breaking symmetry by formation of spin or charge density wave phases \cite{Gruner_2019}.
+The \tsi\ CDW phase is often described as Peierls-like in nature \cite{voit_electronic_2000}.
 According to this picture, distortions are induced by electronic instabilities originating from Fermi surface nesting found in quasi-1D systems \cite{monceau_electronic_2012,tournier-colletta_electronic_2013}.
-The \tsi\ band structure also lends to this \cite{gressier_electronic_1984}.
+Previous \tsi\ band structure studies also lend to this \cite{gressier_electronic_1984, zhang_first-principles_2020}.
 But detailed X-ray and neutron scattering analyses have revealed a more complicated modulation than a textbook one-dimensional Peierls instability: broken symmetry is indeed found along the chain direction as a Ta-tetramerization, but strong acoustic modulations form perpendicular to both the chain direction and the modulation wavevectors \cite{lee_x-ray_1985,lorenzo_neutron_1998,smaalen_structure_2001,favre-nicolin_structural_2001}.
 Ascertaining the true structural and electronic behavior of the CDW phase is challenging due to incommensurability, but calculation of the band structure of a model \tsi\ cell with Ta displacements by Tournier-Colletta, et al.\cite{tournier-colletta_electronic_2013} confirmed the creation of a gap near $q_\textrm{CDW}/2$, which they correlate with angle-resolved photoemission spectroscopy (ARPES) data.
 This was only done at 100~K, so the possible absence of a gap at high temperature was not examined.
 The semiconductor-like transport at high temperatures was conjectured to occur due to polaron hopping from the iodine vacancies \cite{tournier-colletta_electronic_2013}.